datacarpentry/sql-socialsci/_episodes/05-Creating new columns.md

 In addition to selecting existing columns from a table, you can also create new columns based on the exisiting columns.

 The SN7577 table has a series of 25 columns (daily1 - daily25) with values of 0 or 1 depending on whether or not a particular newspaper is read.
-If you want to know which newspaper is which, they are listed in the Newspaper table.
+If you want to know which newspaper is which, they are listed in the Newspapers table.

 What we want to know is how many newspapers a given household (row in the SN7577 table) reads.